 What exactly is a make up air unit for a kitchen?

 What is make up air?
 Simply stated, a make up air unit pulls air in to your space from outdoors and conditions it to the indoor temperature, to replace air that’s pulled out by your kitchen exhaust equipment.
 Without it, you get back drafting, poor temperature control, negative air pressure and air quality problems.
+Poor ventilation can also contribute to the spread of disease.

 Let’s explore the reasons why a make up air unit is so essential for restaurant kitchens.